 With our commitment to fostering a veteran and military-friendly culture, you can expect small classes and a rigorous curriculum that promote a personalized learning experience.
 Our dedicated faculty and staff understand and appreciate the unique perspectives and experiences you bring to the academic setting.

-Join us at the College of Mount Saint Vincent, where we go above and beyond to provide unwavering support, a thriving community, and an exceptional education for our military-affiliated students.
+Join us at the University of Mount Saint Vincent, where we go above and beyond to provide unwavering support, a thriving community, and an exceptional education for our military-affiliated students.